theStudio60/macos_lab/README.md

 # macos_lab

-setup of studio60 macos lab
+Setup of studio60 macos lab

-prereq: MAMP, node
+This is just a representation of /Users/Username/STUDIO60/

+The most important here is the bash_profile.

 ![macos_lab](macos_lab.png)